A Very Personal “Our story”

 2 Family Trees – A Shared Pride Of Craft

-Great grandpa Harry settled in the Bronx after emigrating to the United States in 1898.
+My Great Grandpa Harry settled in the Bronx after emigrating to the United States in 1898.
 Gifted with a trade and armed with sheers and a sewing machine brought from the old country, he soon set up his tailoring shop on 173rd St. just off the Grand Concourse.

-By the early 2000’s about 80% of our customers were no longer sourcing domestically, and by 2006 we no longer had a family business.
-But manufacturing was still in our blood.
+By the early 2000’s, about 80% of our customers were no longer sourcing domestically, and by 2006, we no longer had a family factory But, manufacturing was still in our blood.
 And we were lucky enough to find roles in another operation – at least temporarily.

 Our Call To Liberty